vit100/xs2a/consent-management/consent-management-system/README.md

 - Create a database with default settings, add the name of the database to your application.properties file instead of "yourDatabaseName"
 ```

+**WARNING:**  `For encryption\decryption aspsp data we use secret server key ('server_key') which reads from Environment variables.
+So, before start project you need to create environment variables and put value, as example:  'server_key=mySecretKey'`

 To run consent-management-system app from command line:

 1. Without test data